What Causes Hot Flashes? Understanding the Science (and First Steps to Ease Them)

 But there’s one lesser-known, science-backed approach you may not have explored yet…

-The science-backed therapy that’s outperforming traditional treatments,
+The science-backed therapy that’s outperforming traditional treatments and can be used in the comfort of your home.